StuartChartersE22/insomnia-plugin-testing/README.md

 }
 ```

 You define the response structure in your Insomnia environment.
+This will be the structure of the results value under the key defined test-group-key.

 ```
 {